 You can add to what your body produces by eating foods that are high in antioxidants every day.
 Some of the strongest antioxidants come from fruits and vegetables in their unique plant-based compounds called phytochemicals.

-Try to incorporate as many as possible into your daily diet:
+Also try to incorporate as many as possible into your daily diet:

 - Olive Oil

 - Green Tea

 - Red Beets

 - Broad Beans

 - Hempseed Oil